This is page 3 of this article. To start at the beginning, click here.

 Salamander Glacier — this glacier sits high in the mountains right next to Grinnell Glacier and can also be seen by hiking the trails listed above.
 The nice thing about the Salamander is that it is actually visible without having to hike to it.
 You can view this glacier from several places in the Many Glacier area, including the Many Glacier Hotel and Swiftcurrent Lake {but you’ll definitely want your binoculars}!

-Jackson Glacier — to see this glacier, all you need to do is pull-off of the Going-to-the-Sun Road!
+Jackson Glacier — to see this glacier, all you need to do is pull off of the Going-to-the-Sun Road!
 After driving several miles east of Logan Pass, you’ll see a sign for the Jackson Glacier Overlook.
 Park here and walk to the interpretive sign to see the glacier in the distance.

 Have an incredible vacation in Glacier National Park — happy trails!